 Example: A Cubase volume fader will show -2.36db if midi value 87 is sent, and will show -2.16db if midi value 88 is sent.
 It is fully possible to move the fader in Cubase to have a value in-betweeen those two values and in such a case you will have a slight difference between what the Stream Deck button display and what the actual fader display (Cubase will send midi value 87 or 88 and the plugin will display the associated value).
 This is not an error, it is just a consequence of the midi resolution.

 - Step resolution, cycle buttons

 Since the configuration file for a cycle button most probably only defines a subset of the 128 possible Midi values, there is some special logic involved in handling incoming Midi messages.
-If the incoming Midi value is not defined in the configuration file, the entry with the (numerically) closest value will be selected.
+If the incoming Midi value is not defined in the configuration file, the useclosestvalueonreceive attribute will control whether the entry with the (numerically) closest value will be selected or if the message will be ignored.
 Most probably this will result in a situation where the button displays another value than what is present in the Daw (or other Midi device), but that's unavoidable since not all Midi values have defined entries in the file.

 - File selection

 To select a translation file, click on Select file... (or the file name if you already have a file referenced).

 When you have selected a file it is immediately parsed and checked.
 If it has the correct format a green check mark will be displayed.
 If there is something wrong with the file (e.g not being an xml file or if the file format is incorrect) there will be a warning icon.
 If you hover over the file name you will get a tooltip with a short note of the problem.

 If you get an error for a file you have edited, try to open the file in a browser - if there is an xml format error in the file, the browser will tell you where that problem is.
 You can also check the plugin log file where more details about the problem can be found.